morleym/furtive-handbook/docs/objectives.md

 Round-robin scales linearly with competitors while Swiss scales logarithmically.

 This handbook will try to appeal to the general wants of different stakeholders for each format, but your exact needs may differ.
-Use this as a jumping-off point, and work towards the best solutions for your needs.
+Use this as a jumping-off point, and work towards the best solutions for your project.